EpicGrowth/Satoshi-Learning-Next/docs/DEPLOYMENT_STRATEGY.md

 ## Overview

 SatoshiStationNext uses a cloud-based deployment strategy with Google Cloud Platform (GCP) and CloudFlare for optimal performance and reliability.
+The application is deployed as a standalone Next.js server on Cloud Run.

 ## Infrastructure

-- **Primary Hosting**: Google Cloud Storage
+- **Primary Hosting**: Google Cloud Run (europe-west1)
 - **CDN**: CloudFlare
 - **CI/CD**: GitHub Actions
 - **DNS**: CloudFlare DNS